SimpleMDE: A Markdown editor that can be used in both browsers and electron

 // app.js 'use strict'; var electron = require('electron'); var app = electron.app; var BrowserWindow = electron.BrowserWindow; var mainWindow = null; app.on('window-all-closed', () => { if (process.platform != 'darwin') app.quit(); }); app.on('ready', () => { mainWindow = new BrowserWindow(); mainWindow.on('closed', ()=>{ mainWindow = null; }); mainWindow.loadURL('file://' + __dirname + '/index.html'); });

-Next, create index.html at the same level.
+Next, create an index.html file in the same directory.

 <!-- index.html --><!DOCTYPE html><html lang="ja"><head><meta charset="UTF-8"><meta name="viewport" content="width=device-width, initial-scale=1.0"><title> test </title><link rel="stylesheet" href="https://cdn.jsdelivr.net/simplemde/latest/simplemde.min.css"></head><body><textarea></textarea><script src="./index.js"></script></body></html>